China-Europe trains in 2022: east-west imbalance and drops in volume

 It is especially worth mentioning the UTLC data concerning Hungary.
 Last year, the overall cargo volume increased by 1,266 per cent.
 The westbound traffic increased by nearly 3000 per cent.
 Compared with the volume of other countries, the volume of Hungary can be described as relatively little.
 (7,160 TEUs).
 Nevertheless, this upward trend also indicates a developing market.

 The railway network is sound and the facilities are convenient.
 The new station at Fenyestlitke, the East-West Gate, provides the conditions for cultivating the maturity of the Hungarian market.
 It’s just that the right time, people, and place have not yet arrived.
-However, if there is a new turning point in the war in Ukraine in the future and the situation improves, the railway transportation market may become more accepting of Hungary.
+However, if there is a new turning point in the conflict in Ukraine in the future and the situation improves, the railway transportation market may become more accepting of Hungary.

 As Andy Luo, general manager of China-Philippines Bank Xi’an, previously pointed out, «Hungary is a member state of the European Union and one of China’s largest investment partners in Central and Eastern Europe.
 It represents policy dividends and stability, and these are particularly important and valued for our logistics service practitioners, especially in the current situation full of uncertainties.»